mrkjdy/website/static/posts/how-to-build-a-blog.md

 }
 ```

-Now we have basically everything we need!
-I'd recommend creating some test posts
+Now we have nearly everything we need!
+I'd recommend creating some test posts to
-to see how they look.
+see how they look.

 ### Post Frontmatter

 Although we have the ability to render posts, we don't have a great way to
-browse through posts or show information about each post in a uniform way.
-In
+browse through them or display each one in a uniform way.
+In other words, right
-other words, right now we don't have a way to display information like the post
+now we don't have a way to display information like the post title, date, tags,
-title, date, tags, etc. in a common location.
+etc. in a common location.

 One way to accomplish this, is to add parsable
 [frontmatter](https://en.wikipedia.org/wiki/Book_design#Front_matter) to the